 Introduction

-Is it alright for a teacher to have tattoos?
+Is it right for a teacher to have tattoos?

 Since they have been around for so long, tattoos are becoming more and more common.
-However, certain industries continue to reject body art and favor hiring people who are tattoo-free.
+However, certain industries continue to reject body art and favor hiring tattoo-free people.
 Tattoos regrettably frequently carry a bad connotation in the eyes of many, especially in the educational system.
 So, are teachers allowed to have tattoos?

-Since many school districts have started prohibiting hiring instructors with tattoos, the social perception of tattoos has changed substantially.
-This interpretation is definitely taking longer to alter if you reside in a conservative area, a small town, or wish to work for a school that is founded on a certain faith.
-Many times, persons with several obvious tattoos won’t get recruited in these settings, although they could be taken into consideration in more progressive areas.
+Since many school districts have started prohibiting hiring tattoo instructors, the social perception of tattoos has changed substantially.
+This interpretation will take longer to alter if you reside in a conservative area, a small town, or wish to work for a school founded on a certain faith.
+People with several obvious tattoos often won’t get recruited in these settings, although they could be considered in more progressive areas.

-So, can teachers have tattoos in the US, for instance in Texas and California?
+So, can teachers have tattoos in the US, for instance, in Texas and California?
 In many American school districts, teachers are only permitted to have a few tattoos, if any at all.
 As opposed to more conservative places, small towns, or schools with a strong religious focus, more progressive areas are more likely to permit tattoos.
-Prior to accepting a position, it is wise to inquire about the school’s staff dress code.
+Before accepting a position, it is wise to inquire about the school’s staff dress code.

 Will teachers with tattoos be a positive influence?
 Or would it be negative?